chainguard-dev/edu/content/chainguard/migration/migrating-node.md

 the guide on [Getting Started with Distroless images](/chainguard/chainguard-images/getting-started-distroless/).

-## Migrating from other Distributions
+## Migrating From Other Distributions

 Dockerfiles will often contain commands specific to the Linux Distribution they are based on.
 Most commonly this will be package installation instructions (e.g. `apt` vs `yum` vs `apk`) but also